 Planning your holiday but confused about where to go?
 These travel stories help you find your best trip ever!

 The star attraction of Phnom Penh built back in 1860 is not just a glittery palace dominating the city’s skyline, but also an important reminder of Cambodia’s blood-stained history.
-The elegant structure is characterised by its crown of stupas and towering spires, the handsome Silver Pagoda sitting adjacent to it, manicured tropical gardens, and the tranquility that prevails inside its high-rise walls.
+The elegant structure is characterized by its crown of stupas and towering spires, the handsome Silver Pagoda sitting adjacent to it, manicured tropical gardens, and the tranquility that prevails inside its high-rise walls.
 With all this and more, the Royal Palace is undoubtedly one of the best Cambodia tourist attractions and also, one of the best things to do in Phnom Penh, Cambodia.

 Admission fee: INR 200/- per person (additional INR 134/- as camera charges)

 Opening hours: From 7:30 am to 11 am & 2 pm to 5 pm

 The most famous, most ancient, and the largest temple of the world is what drives majority of the world’s travelers to Cambodia.
 Significant as it is, the temple aslo happens to be one of the most romantic places to visit in Cambodia.
 The unrivaled beauty and pristine persona of this UNESCO World Heritage site is unlike anywhere else on earth, which is why it is among the prominent tourist attractions in Cambodia.
 Built in the 12th century as a dedication to Lord Vishnu, this ancient wonder of the world has stood the test of time.

 Admission charges (Angkor Complex): INR 1,343/- for a 1 Day Pass, INR 2,687/- for a 3 Day Pass, INR 4,030/- for a 7 Day Pass (per person